 As the band’s fanbase expanded, so too did Ronnie Van Zant’s arrest record and aptitude for violence.
 During the band’s many years of touring, Lilly Powell would lose two teeth to Van Zant’s fists while Ellen Rossington’s hands would be gored with a broken bottle.

 Not that the other members were angels in any way, but as Van Zant’s mother once said in an interview, “They were all mean but Ronnie was the meanest of them all.”
-Despite the internal fighting, the band released their second album Second Helping in 1974.
+Despite the internal fighting, the band released its second album Second Helping in 1974.

 The album featured the band’s biggest hit single to date, “Sweet Home Alabama.”
 The song was a response to Neil Young’s “Southern Man.”
 Ronnie Van Zant and Neil Young were apparently good friends, with Young even writing the song “Powderfinger” for the southern rock band, although they never recorded it.

-By 1975, Lynyrd Skynyrd’s gruelling tour schedule began to take its toll on its members.
+By 1975, Lynyrd Skynyrd’s grueling tour schedule began to take its toll on its members.
 Bob Burns left the band after suffering from a breakdown during their European Tour.
 He was soon replaced by drummer Artimus Pyle.

 Pyle made his debut on the band’s 1975 album Nuthin’ Fancy.
 The band’s lack of preparation for the album led Al Kooper to leave.
 On top of this, Ed King left the band after a falling out with Ronnie Van Zant.
 He was eventually replaced by Steve Gaines.